-- Get the latest information so you can make a more informed decision. - Avoid using language like "get the shot" unless it's coming from an expert; however, find ways to express urgency to act. - Act urgently "Now is the time to make an informed decision." - Connect to information "Get the latest information at GetVaccineAnswers.org. - Connect to locations "Find a vaccine location near you at GetVaccineAnswers.org - URL: GetVaccineAnswers.org
+- Get the latest information so you can make a more informed decision. - Avoid using language like "get the shot" unless it's coming from an expert; however, find ways to express urgency to act. - Act urgently "Now is the time to make an informed decision." - Connect to information "Get the latest information at GetVaccineAnswers.org and DeTiDepende.org" - Connect to locations "Find a vaccine location near you at GetVaccineAnswers.org and DeTiDepende.org" - URL: GetVaccineAnswers.org and DeTiDepende.org